Strategy When Drug Use is Reason for a Crime

 • ecstasy.

-Sale or transportation of drugs under California Health and Safety Code 11352 HS makes it a crime to sell or transport certain controlled substances, primarily narcotics such as cocaine, heroin, and popular prescription drugs.
+The sale or transportation of drugs under California Health and Safety Code 11352 HS makes it a crime to sell or transport certain controlled substances, primarily narcotics such as cocaine, heroin, and popular prescription drugs.
 HS 11352 makes it a California drug crime to:

 • sell,